Image

 Last Updated: November 4, 2025

 Violent Crimes Lawyer McLeansboro, IL — if you’re dealing with an arrest or active investigation, you need clear answers and immediate action.
-Our violent crimes lawyers in McLeansboro, IL represent individuals accused of using or threatening force and work to protect your freedom, record, and future from the start.
-At Combs Waterkotte, our McLeansboro, IL criminal defense team moves fast to start building your defense right away.
+Our violent crimes lawyers in McLeansboro, IL defend people accused of offenses involving the use or threat of force and works to protect your freedom, record, and future from day one.
+At Combs Waterkotte, our McLeansboro, IL criminal defense team responds immediately and starts building your defense the moment you call.

 At a Glance: Violent Crime Cases in McLeansboro, IL